PlaceDE-Official/placebot-cogs/administration/sudo/documentation.md

 | `command` | :fontawesome-solid-check: | The command to execute with owner privileges |

 !!! note
-    To use this command your user ID has to match the value of the `OWNER_ID` environment variable.
+    To use this command your user ID has to be set in the `SUDOERS` environment variable.
 If this environment variable is not set, the Sudo cog is disabled.

 !!!
 Hint
-    If you have run a command without having the required permission level, you can use `.sudo !!` to rerun this command with `owner` privileges.
+    If you have run a command without having the required permission level, you can use `.sudo !!` to rerun this command with `sudo` privileges.

 ## Maintenance Commands